vmbaraiya/Blue-Green-Deployment-Using-AWS-EKS/README.md

 * Pushing the built Docker container(s) to the Docker repository (use AWS ECR/ Dockerhub);
 * Deploying these Docker container(s) to a small Kubernetes cluster.
 * Use Ansible or CloudFormation to build your “infrastructure”; i.e., the Kubernetes Cluster
-* Kubernetes cluster use AWS Kubernetes as a Service.
+* Or we can also use AWS Kubernetes as a Service for Kubernetes cluste.
 * Construct your pipeline in your GitHub repository, <b>GitOps</b>

 **The final implementation of the project will showcase your abilities to implement blue/green deployment using docker, kubernete, AWS EKS.**